Analysing ISIS’ Voice of Hind: How it is being used to provoke Muslims against the government

 Bank analyst, rice merchant and how they used Quran Circle to further ISIS in Bengaluru

-The ISIS also has other magazines which are Dabiq and Rumiyah.
+ISIS also has other magazines which are Dabiq and Rumiyah.
 Those magazines glorified the Caliphat and the good that would come from it.
 It also spoke about justification of Islamic teaching.
-However when it comes to Voice of Hind, which is India centric, there are two intentions.
+However, when it comes to Voice of Hind, which is India centric, there are two intentions.
 One is the Wilayah of Hind and the other is to instigate the Indian Muslims against the system.

 During the anti citizenship law protests, the ISIS though this magazine had sought to incite the Muslims.
 It had similar propaganda material following the Ram Mandir verdict by the Supreme Court.
 Now, with the Babri Masjid verdict on the acquittals, it has sought to incite the Indian Muslims yet again.